patrykkrawczyk/RaspberryPi-Kubernetes-Cluster/README.md

     - `nano resources/ip_addresses.txt`
 5. Write all of the node IP addresses in separate lines
      - **Make sure to specify your Master Node IP address in the first line**
+     - **Make sure that these addresses don't collide with addresses specified in node_addresses.txt**

 ### Step IV - Configure `node_addresses` file